The Wrong People (album): Critical reception

-Upon its release, Derrin Schlesinger of Smash Hits said, "Although the lyrics sound a mite gloomy and doomy, the music soon whisks one up into much better spirits.
+Upon its release, Jack Barron of Sounds praised the "sparkling record" for its "clean-limbed, tormented-mind pop".
+He noted Furniture were a "technically awesome group" who also "know the value of a very well-turned lyric" and added that Irvin's voice is the "perfect vehicle" for the theme of "hearts being broken" and "relationships fail[ing]" as he is able to "project sorrow, mania and despair".
+Derrin Schlesinger of Smash Hits said, "Although the lyrics sound a mite gloomy and doomy, the music soon whisks one up into much better spirits.
 It is a wonderful swirling, whirling potful of different sounds."

 In 1991, The Wrong People was included in a feature by NME covering a selection of "great lost albums".
 Reviewer Simon Williams described it as "chock-full of frisky rhythms, perverted guitar licks and the kind of emotional lyrical openness which terrified passing psychiatrists".
 He concluded the "intelligent, eccentric and, even better, accurate" album "should have been huge".
 In a review of the album's 2010 CD re-issue, Stephen Emms of The Guardian said, "This week one of the best albums ever recorded becomes available to download.
 Furniture's 1986 cult classic, The Wrong People, fused new wave, jazz, blues, post-punk, alt-rock, and about a dozen other genres with some of the most poetic lyrics ever written.
 Yet for all its literary qualities – its evocation of the mundane, compromise, opportunity and transience of real life – The Wrong People is a theatre of the visceral, a melodrama and gorgeous sax-soaked 1980s pop all at once."